Le Grand Chef (2007) review

 Sung-chan retired from cooking since then and became a farmer in the countryside; while Bong-ju took charge of the restaurant and became a powerful and famous chef.

-A few years later, a nationwide cooking competition has started to find the right heir for a symbolic knife that once belongs to the last Korean royal chef who cut his arm to show his loyalty to the king following the Japanese invasion which ended the Chosun Dynasty in early 20th century.
+A few years later, a nationwide cooking competition was started to find the rightful heir for a symbolic knife that once belongs to the last Korean royal chef who cut his arm to show his loyalty to the king following the Japanese invasion which ended the Chosun Dynasty in early 20th century.

-The rivalry between Sung-chan and Bong-ju is set to ignite again, as both their grandfathers were the students of the last royal chef.
+The rivalry between Sung-chan and Bong-ju was ignited again, as both their grandfathers were students of the last royal chef.

 Sung-chan didn’t plan to compete in the competition initially, but changed his mind after some persistent persuasion by an energetic reporter Jin-su (Lee Hana).
-Bong-ju, knowing how strong an opponent Sung-chan is, has started using all the dirty tricks to defeat Sung-chan…
+Bong-ju, knowing how strong an opponent Sung-chan could be, started using all the dirty tricks to defeat Sung-chan…

 Sikgaek meet the press